We have been told exfoliating is good for us, but why is that so?

 The disadvantage of physical exfoliation is that they can tear the skin if too much pressure is applied.
 When choosing a physical scrub, look for products with finer granules or soft pads.

-As the name suggests, these include ingredients like Alpha and Beta Hydroxy Acids and retinol.
-They commonly come in the form of Glycolic Acid Face Wash or Glycolic Acid Toner.
-Chemical exfoliants take longer to work compare to physical exfoliation but the results are longer lasting.
+As the name suggests, these include ingredients like Alpha and Beta Hydroxy Acids and Retinol.
+They commonly come in the form of Glycolic Acid Face Wash, Glycolic Acid Toner or AHA/BHA Toner.
+Chemical exfoliants take slightly longer to work compare to physical exfoliation but the results are longer lasting and they also work at a deeper level.

 Chemical exfoliants can penetrate the skin and also aid in the delivery of other skincare ingredients, giving you a synergistic effect.